SynthForge SynthForge SynthForge IO

 What are statistical distributions and conditional overrides?

-Statistical distributions let you apply Normal, LogNormal, Exponential, or Triangular probability distributions to numeric fields - so salary data clusters around a median, response times have a realistic long tail, or test scores follow a bell curve.
-Conditional overrides take this further: you can vary the distribution based on another field's value.
-For example, salary distributions that shift by department or price ranges that vary by product category.
+Statistical distributions let you apply Normal, LogNormal, Exponential, Triangular, or Uniform probability distributions to numeric fields - so salary data clusters around a median, response times have a realistic long tail, or test scores follow a bell curve.
+Conditional weight overrides take this further: you can vary sampling weights based on another field's value (e.g., shift category weights by department, or product-tier weights by region).

 Start Generating Realistic Data